 The German soldiers thought they would be entering a nearly lifeless area, but instead, they met men foaming at the mouth and spitting up chunks of their own lungs.
 The chemical burns ate the soldiers from the inside out, and to the Germans, it looked like they were about to battle the undead.

-The Russian Soldiers Refused To Surrender, Even As They Died
+The Russian Soldiers Refused To Surrender, Even As They Perished

 After the Germans unleashed the lethal gas, all seemed lost.
-There were so few Allied soldiers left, and all of them were at death's door.
+There were so few Allied soldiers left, and all of them were close to their mortal end.
 Many could barely stand, most were bleeding internally, and their breathing was painful and ragged.

 Headquarters had instructed the dying men to hold the line at all costs.
 Rather than just staying put, they decided to mount a counterattack.
 They quickly formed a plan on how to approach the German line, knowing they would probably fail.
-The Germans marched forward, assuming their enemies were either rendered incredibly weak or killed by the gas.
+The Germans marched forward, assuming the gas either rendered their enemies incredibly weak or ended their lives.

 They guessed wrong.
 The Russians charged toward the Germans with their bayonets.